Legislation and regulation

 As the regulatory authority, the Energy Authority confirms the terms and conditions for the gas market under the Act on the Regulation of the Electricity and Gas Markets (590/2013).
 The market rules are subordinate to the gas market terms and conditions and, under the Market Regulation Act, the Energy Authority may address any violations of the terms and conditions.
 In terms of content, the market rules are larger entities from which components under the Market Regulation Act have been formulated into separate documents containing terms and conditions.

-- Terms and Conditions of Balancing 2.0 – unofficial English translation (document) (entered into force 1st of September 2020; approved by the Energy Authority)
+- Terms and Conditions of Balancing 3.0 – unofficial English translation (entered into force 1.1.2023; approved by the Energy Authority)

 - Terms and Conditions of Capacity Allocation Mechanism Applied at the Balticconnector Interconnection Point (will be applicable starting from 1.1.2022; approved by the Energy Authority)